Institute of Chartered Accountants of Scotland

-The Institute of Chartered Accountants of Scotland (ICAS) is the world's first professional body of Chartered Accountants (CAs).
+The Institute of Chartered Accountants of Scotland, abbreviated as ICAS, is the world's first professional body of Chartered Accountants (CAs).

 ICAS act as a voice of the professional business community.
 Although other British accounting bodies use the title Chartered Accountant, the CA designation is unique to ICAS in the UK.

 ICAS has more than 21,000 members and students worldwide.
 ICAS members are business advisors, business owners and entrepreneurs.
 They play roles in 80% of the FTSE 100 companies.
 Half of ICAS members are based in Scotland; the other half work in England and around the globe.

 History

 The Institute of Chartered Accountants of Scotland (ICAS) is the world's first professional body of accountants, receiving its Royal Charter in 1854.
 The institute originated from: